-DIST 290, 390, 490 Distinguished Topics I-4 units
+DIST 290, 390, 490 Distinguishe Topics

 Occasionally, SUA will host a distinguished visiting scholar who will live on campus for a brief or extended period of time.
 He or she may choose to offer a course, based on his or her expertise/experience/interest, to SUA students at a particular level for a particular number of credits.
 Enrollment may be selective and may require an application process.
 Prerequisites may require instructor consent or may vary depending on the visiting scholar.